nelmio/NelmioApiDocBundle/CONTRIBUTING.md

 ### Documentation

-You SHOULD write documentation.
+You SHOULD write (or update) documentation.

-You MUST write
+You SHOULD write
 [commit messages that make sense](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 You MUST [rebase your branch](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) before submitting your Pull Request.